 2:24 Ye see then how that by works a man is justified, and not by faith only.
 2:25 Likewise also was not Rehab the harlot justified by works, when she had received the messengers, and had sent them out another way?
 2:26 For as the body without the spirit is dead, so faith without works is dead.

-Faith without works cannot stand on its own.
-If we have faith, if we believe God, we will do what God says which is our works.
+Faith without works cannot stand: If we have faith, if we believe God, we will do what God says which is our works.